 What does the ban mean if I have a Huawei phone?

-Perhaps the most useful piece of information about current Huawei phones is Google's statement issued to TechRadar:
+As for older handsets, perhaps the most useful piece of information about current Huawei phones is Google's statement issued to TechRadar:

 "We are complying with the order and reviewing the implications.
 For users of our services, Google Play and the security protections from Google Play Protect will continue to function on existing Huawei devices," a spokesperson told us.

-That's good news if you’ve just spent large amounts of money on a Huawei P30 Pro: as alluded to above, current devices from the Chinese brand will continue to get security updates and access to the Play Store for the foreseeable future, as Google has promised not to leave those out in the cold.
+That's good news if you’ve just spent large amounts of money on a Huawei P30 Pro: as alluded to above, current (pre-Mate 30) devices from the Chinese brand will continue to get security updates and access to the Play Store for the foreseeable future, as Google has promised not to leave those out in the cold.

 Huawei has also said to TechRadar that it will continue to do all it can to support the phones currently out in the wild, and is looking at other implications of Google's decision.